 It’s a software development kit for iOS app developers.
 With HealthKit SDK, iOS app developers can build top fitness app and integrate Apple HealthKit into their own fitness app.
 It works like the Passbook app, which developers use to store tickets and passes.

-Simply, mobile app developers can make their health & fitness apps even more accurate by integrating Apple HealthKit.
+Simply, mobile app developers can make their health and fitness apps even more accurate by integrating Apple HealthKit.

 LET'S TALK VALIDATE YOUR IDEA!